Learn more about Multiflora Rose

 Research indicates that three to six cuttings or mowings per growing season for more than one year can achieve high plant mortality.
 Such treatment may need to be repeated for two to four years.
 Increased mowing rates (more than six per season) did not increase plant mortality.
 In high quality communities, repeated cutting is preferred over mowing, because repeated mowing will damage native vegetation as well as multiflora rose.

 Cutting stems and either painting herbicide on the stump with a sponge applicator (sponge-type paint applicators can be used) or spraying herbicide on the stump with a low pressure hand-held sprayer kills root systems and prevents re-sprouting.
 Roundup herbicide (a formulation of glyphosate) has been effective in controlling multiflora rose when used as a 10- to 20-percent solution and applied directly to the cut stump.
 Although the Roundup label recommends a higher concentration for cut-stump treatment (50- to 100-percent), this lower concentration has proven effective.
 With this technique, herbicide is applied specifically to the target plant, reducing the possibilities of damaging nearby, desirable vegetation.
 Cut-stump treatment is effective late in the growing season (July through September), and also during the dormant season.
 Dormant season application is preferred because it will minimize potential harm to non-target species.
 Glyphosate is a nonselective herbicide, so care should be taken to avoid contacting non-target species.
-Both glyphosate and piclorum (Tordon RTU) are recommended for controlling established plants.
+Both glyphosate and picloram (Tordon RTU) are recommended for controlling established plants.
 (Note: some products containing glyphosate or another herbicide may be pre-diluted, so be sure to read product labels to understand herbicide concentration levels).

 In addition, Triclopyr (trade name Garlon 3A) can be applied to cut stems or canes for selective control of multiflora rose.
 Garlon 3A diluted in water at a rate of 50 percent can be sprayed, using a hand sprayer, to the cut surface.
 Application should be within minutes of cutting.
 Use of Garlon 3A is best done in the dormant season to lessen damage to non-target species.
 Great care should be exercised to avoid getting any of the herbicide on the ground near the target plant since some non-target species may be harmed.
 Avoid using Triclopyr if rain is forecast for the following one to four days; otherwise runoff will harm non-target species.
 By law, herbicides may only be applied according to label directions.